 Robust evaluation of SRO activities

 Agile technology implementation with performance measures for priorities

 Storyboarding and scenario analysis of roles were used to open dialogue and facilitate stakeholder communications

-Clashing cultures among stakeholders often hinder multi-systems change.
-Dedicated leadership, supporting data, and youth-focused solutions can ease the pains of change.
-For school police or security officers, understanding that there are different needs at each school level, as well as understanding the changes in youth development stages, can assist in developing a trauma-sensitive approach to responding to instances in the school.
+Clashing cultures among stakeholders often hinders multi-system progress.
+Dedicated leadership, supporting data, and youth-focused solutions can ease the stress of change.
+For school police and security officers, understanding that there are different needs at each school level and being aware of the changes in youth development stages can help develop a trauma-sensitive approach to responding to situations in schools.

 New perspectives about SRO activities and role within the schools.